cloudtraineer/Terraform/README.md

 * Test the deploy.

-  When the `terraform apply` command completes, use the AWS console, you should see the new EC2 instance created.
+  When the `terraform apply` command completes, use the AWS console, you should see the AWS resources created.

 * Clean up the resources created.